Thanksgiving Photos Reveal Josh Duggar’s Past — And Safeguards — Are No Longer Part Of His Family’s Life

-In 2015, the world learned of a police report describing multiple acts of molestation by Josh Duggar, upon several of his sisters as well as another underaged girl.
+In 2015, the world learned of a police report describing multiple acts of molestation by Josh Duggar upon several of his sisters as well as another underage girl.
 The family released statements on social media and blogs, then did a taped interview with Megyn Kelly, then a reporter on Fox News, in which they described the safeguards they had put into place to protect their daughters.
 Then, it was revealed that Josh had also, more recently, held a subscription to a website that promised a secret extramarital affair.
 He went to rehab for sex addiction, and the Duggar family spoke on their new reality show about how they were all dealing with this.

 Now Josh is back.
 He’s reportedly out of rehab, and he and his wife, Anna, have welcomed their fifth child.
 All indications point to Josh being welcomed fully back into the fold of his family, and there have been rumors that Jim Bob Duggar hopes to return Josh to the family’s reality show.
 The family released an album of Thanksgiving photos this week, and two photos stand out.